-Pasadena Fourth DUI Lawyers
+Pasadena Fourth DUI Attorney

 A single, first-time DUI conviction can result in significant fines, a suspension of your driver’s license, and jail time.
 Repeated offenses will lead to harsher penalties, and a fourth DUI within a 10-year period will typically trigger felony criminal charges.
 This means that, if convicted, a driver could end up in prison for as many as 3 years and lose their driver’s license for 4 years, among other serious negative consequences.

 Our Pasadena fourth DUI lawyers at Hutton & Khalaf can provide the compassionate legal services that you need if you are facing felony charges related to driving under the influence.
 We have a full understanding of how DUI cases are adjudicated in California and are familiar with effective legal strategies for those who have been convicted before.
 Our experienced legal team will work directly with you throughout your case and do everything possible to protect your rights.